How Puppet orchestrator works

 When you run Puppet on-demand with the orchestrator, you control the rollout of configuration changes when and how you want them.
 You control when Puppet runs and where node catalogs are applied (from the environment level to an individual node).
 You no longer need to wait on arbitrary run times to update your nodes.

-Tasks are packaged and distributed as Puppet modules.
+Tasks and plans are packaged and distributed as Puppet modules.

 Puppet orchestrator technical overview